 We may also be required to disclose your personal data to the police, NCA, other regulatory or Government bodies, upon a request to do so.
 Examples of this would be Trading Standards, BCMS, NRW.

-Your privacy will be take in to consideration if such a request is received
+Your privacy will be taken in to consideration if such a request is received.

 STAFF – ACCESS TO DATA